Rsantct/pe.audio.sys.OLD/pre.di.c/doc/20_LCD.md

     apt list lcdproc

-If version >= 0.5.6,
+If version >= 0.5.6, then

     apt install lcdproc

-If not: see how to compile on the above link.
+If not: see how to compile in the link above.

 Reboot the machine

 ## Testing the LCD

-(i) Please uncomment the appropiate driver line for your machine arch:
+(i) Please edit and uncomment the appropiate driver line for your machine arch:

     $ nano pre.di.c/clients/lcd/LCDd.conf